Coursera home page

 Courses

 Most Skillshare courses have video lessons and set assignments for students to practice their skills.
-Skillshare has more than 35,000 video lessons, divided into the categories of Create, Build and Thrive.
-Courses available on the platform include illustration, photography, film, video, animation, visual arts, interior design, graphic design, tech, freelancing and creative writing.
-They also have some courses in business, marketing, productivity, and entrepreneurship.
+Skillshare has over 35,000 video lessons, divided into Create, Build and Thrive categories.
+Courses available on the platform include:

-Skillshare provide Workshops that study topics and skill areas in more depth.
-Further, they offer in-person workshops in multiple cities.
+Further, Skillshare provides Workshops that study topics and skill areas in more depth.
+They also offer in-person workshops in multiple cities.

-Courses are taught by professionals that are successful in their industry, made their living in their respective fields and in many cases are still doing so.
-Some famous industry celebs have taught courses on Skillshare, including social media consultant Gary Vaynerchuk, fashion designer Marc Ecko, and real estate entrepreneur Barbara Corcoran.
+Professionals who have succeeded in their respective fields and are often still making a living in their area of expertise teach the courses.
+Moreover, some famous industry celebs have taught courses on Skillshare, including social media consultant Gary Vaynerchuk, fashion designer Marc Ecko, and real estate entrepreneur Barbara Corcoran.
 Skillshare’s platform allows you to follow your favorite instructors, keep a list of the classes that you want to take and view your class history.

 Pricing

 Many classes are available to take for free without a membership, from short, 20-minute videos to longer tutorials of an hour or more.
-Skillshare’s Premium Membership costs either $40 per month or $216 per year if you make a one-off annual payment (equivalent to $17.99/month).
-Skillshare also offer a one free month trial, so you can try before you buy.
+Skillshare’s Premium Membership costs either $29 per month or $165 per year if you make a one-off annual payment (equivalent to $13.75/month).
+Skillshare also offers a free month trial, so you can try it before you buy.

-• High-quality courses, many of which are accredited by leading universities
+• FutureLearn offers high-quality courses, many of which are accredited by leading universities.

 • Free courses available